adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/optimization.md

 ## Computing the gradient

-There are two ways to compute the gradient: A slow, approximate but easy way (numerical gradient), and a fast, exact but more error-prone way that requires calculus (analytic gradient).
+There are two ways to compute the gradient: A slow, approximate but easy way (numerical gradient), and a fast, exact but more error-prone (implementation wise) way that requires calculus (analytic gradient).

 ### Computing the gradient numerically with finite differences